tomchor/ezkpp/_build/html/_sources/improving.txt

 We can see that once again the final result changed.
 This time, since NO2 is photolizing a lot slower, we see less NO in comparison with the previous plot.
+We encourage you to try different reaction rates and initial conditions and see what is the result in the model.
+With the ``updatenrun.sh`` script (check the note above) it should be easy!

-Now that we have modified the ``small_strato`` example in (almost) every way possible, let us create a new model from scratch.
+Now that we have modified the ``small_strato`` example in several ways, let take it a step further and create a new model from scratch.

 Creating a model from scratch
 -----------------------------

-Now we do our last step and create a completely new model with our own reactions.
+Now we do one more step and create a completely new model with our own set of reactions.
 Basically for our new model to be complete we should give it the initial conditions, numerical constraints, species and reactions list.
-Let us start with the latter: the reactions.
+Let us start with the KPP file and move on from there.

 We will try to simulate a very small tropospheric model, which we will call ``ttropo`` (meaning tiny tropospheric; let's write it like that just because